 Important information about validation and errors on EC Sales Lists (VAT101)

 The format of the Customer VAT number is validated by the system and it is not possible to proceed until the formats are correct.
 However the Government Gateway has algorithms to check the actual VAT number, these algorithms are not available to software developers so it is possible for a VAT number to be in the correct format but still be invalid when submitted at the gateway e.g. two figures transposed 35 should be 53.
 In any submission if there are more than 30% errors the gateway rejects the whole submission.
 You will then need to make corrections and resubmit the whole report.
 If there are errors, but less then 30%, the submission is accepted by the gateway and the errors reported in the messages.
 The example here demonstrates that 3 items have been successfully filed but there were errors.

 Returning to the VAT101 report, under the HMRC menu, users can see the actual errors.

-HMRC - VAT101 EC Sales List
+Not now used - Kept for historical reference only - HMRC - VAT101 EC Sales List

 Simply correct the error and resubmit.
 Whist there are uncorrected errors the next report cannot be run.
 Please note that if you have a late transaction that has been missed, enter it in the normal way.
 Running the VAT101 again for the same calendar quarter will create a full report (including those items that have already been submitted).
 If this full report is submitted the Government Gateway will accumulate all figures to the previous report clearly overstating things for the calendar quarter.
 Therefore ensure that previous items are excluded before submitting.
 Alternatively report the late transaction using manual error correction form VAT101B (can be downloaded from the HMRC web site) and posting.